icdevsorg/nns-sub-utility/readme.md

 ## OVS Default Behavior

-This motoko class has a default OVS behavior that sends cycles to the developer to provide funding for maintenance and continued development.
+This motoko class uses libraries that have a default OVS behavior that sends cycles to the developer to provide funding for maintenance and continued development.
 In accordance with the OVS specification and ICRC85, this behavior may be overridden by another OVS sharing heuristic or turned off.
 We encourage all users to implement some form of OVS sharing as it helps us provide quality software and support to the community.

-Default behavior: 1 XDR per 100 payments processed;

-Default Beneficiary: Pan Industrial
+Libraries including OVS:
+ - icrc79-mo
+ - timer-tool